KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/feature-pr.md

 - [ ] Associated issue exists and is linked to this pull request.
   - One issue per pull request.

-- [ ] The labels attached to the PR match the labels attached to the associated issue.
+- [ ] The labels attached to this PR match the labels attached to the associated issue.

 - [ ] My code follows the coding style of this project.
   - The style is enforced by the *.editorconfig* files in the project and displayed as warnings.
 If there is an edge case with a coding style that should be ignored or changed, reach out, and let's discuss it.